timbod7/gps-tracker/README.md

-A prototype GPS tracker and display, intended for on-water use.
+A prototype GPS tracker and interface, intended primarily as an on-water speed display.

 The [firmware](firmware) is written in rust.
 A water resistant enclosure is used with various 3d printed components.
+In order to ensure water resistance, the external switches magnetically couple to internal reed switches.

 ![](docs/IMG_0564.JPEG)
 ![](docs/IMG_0565.JPEG)